Will the Abortion Pill Affect My Future Fertility?

 April 14, 2026

 No. The abortion pill does not affect your future fertility.
-Medical research, including studies reviewed by ACOG, consistently shows that having an abortion does not make it harder to get pregnant later.
-Most patients can become pregnant again within 2 to 4 weeks after taking the abortion pill.
+Research reviewed by ACOG shows an abortion does not make it harder to get pregnant later.
+Most patients can get pregnant again within 2 to 4 weeks after taking the abortion pill.

 Does the abortion pill affect future fertility?

-No. The abortion pill does not affect your ability to get pregnant in the future.
-This has been confirmed by decades of medical research and is supported by the American College of Obstetricians and Gynecologists (ACOG), the World Health Organization (WHO), and the Royal College of Obstetricians and Gynaecologists.
+No. The abortion pill does not change your chances of getting pregnant later.
+Decades of research support this.
+So do the American College of Obstetricians and Gynecologists (ACOG), the World Health Organization (WHO), and the Royal College of Obstetricians and Gynaecologists.

-If you are concerned about your future ability to have children, you can feel confident that the abortion pill will not stand in the way of those plans.
+If you hope to have children one day, the abortion pill will not stand in the way of those plans.

 What does the medical evidence say?

-The medical evidence on this topic is clear and consistent.
-Multiple large-scale studies have found no connection between abortion and future infertility.
+The evidence here is clear.
+Large studies have found no link between abortion and trouble getting pregnant later.

-A 2021 review published in the journal Contraception examined data from numerous studies and concluded that medication abortion does not increase the risk of future pregnancy complications.
-The review found no increased risk of miscarriage, ectopic pregnancy, preterm birth, or low birth weight in subsequent pregnancies.
+A 2021 review in the journal Contraception looked at data from many studies.
+It found the abortion pill does not raise the risk of problems in later pregnancies.
+It saw no added risk of miscarriage, ectopic pregnancy, preterm birth, or low birth weight.

 ACOG states directly that having an abortion does not affect future fertility.
-The WHO includes the same finding in its clinical guidelines.
-These conclusions are based on evidence gathered over more than 25 years of studying medication abortion outcomes.
+The WHO says the same in its care guidelines.
+These findings rest on more than 25 years of research on the abortion pill.

-The evidence is particularly strong for the abortion pill (medication abortion) because it does not involve any instruments entering the uterus.
-There is no physical mechanism by which mifepristone or misoprostol would cause lasting changes to your reproductive system.
+The evidence is very strong for the abortion pill (also called medication abortion) because no tools enter the uterus.
+So there is no physical way for mifepristone or misoprostol to cause lasting harm to your body.

 How soon can I get pregnant after taking the abortion pill?

-You can become pregnant again very soon after taking the abortion pill.
+You can get pregnant again very soon after taking the abortion pill.
 Ovulation, the release of an egg, can happen as early as 2 weeks after the abortion is complete.
-This means you could become pregnant before your next period arrives.
+That means you could get pregnant before your next period arrives.

-If you do not want to become pregnant right away, it is important to start using birth control soon after your abortion.
-The provider at your appointment or follow-up visit can discuss your options.
-Many forms of birth control, including the pill, IUD, implant, and injection, can be started shortly after the abortion pill process is complete.
+If you do not want to get pregnant right away, start using birth control soon after your abortion.
+The doctor at your appointment or follow-up visit can go over your options.
+Many types of birth control can start soon after the process is done, including the pill, IUD, implant, and injection.

-If you do want to become pregnant in the future, most providers recommend waiting until you have had at least one normal menstrual period before trying to conceive.
-This makes it easier to date a future pregnancy accurately.
-There is no medical need to wait longer than that.
+If you do want to get pregnant later, most doctors suggest waiting until you have had at least one normal period before trying.
+That makes it easier to date a new pregnancy, and there is no medical need to wait longer.

 Where did the myth about fertility come from?

-The abortion pill works differently from a surgical procedure.
-It uses medications to end the pregnancy without any instruments entering the uterus.
-There is no cutting, scraping, or suction involved.
-Because of this, the risk of complications that could theoretically affect fertility is extremely low.
+The abortion pill works in a different way.
+It uses medicine to end the pregnancy, and no tools enter the uterus.
+There is no cutting, scraping, or suction, so the risk of problems that could affect fertility is very low.

-Misinformation about abortion and fertility continues to circulate online and through anti-abortion organizations.
-When evaluating claims about abortion, look for information from established medical organizations like ACOG, the WHO, and the FDA.
+False claims about abortion and fertility still spread online and through anti-abortion groups.
+When you weigh a claim about abortion, look for facts from trusted medical groups like ACOG, the WHO, and the FDA.

 Does having more than one abortion affect fertility?

-Each abortion pill process is a self-contained event.
-The medications are fully metabolized by your body within days, and your reproductive system returns to its normal function.
-Your provider can answer any specific questions about your individual health history.
+Each abortion pill process is a separate event.
+Your body fully clears the medicines within days, and things go back to normal.
+Your doctor can answer any questions about your own health history.

 Does the abortion pill affect future pregnancies?

-No. The abortion pill does not increase the risk of complications in future pregnancies.
-Studies have found no increased risk of miscarriage, ectopic pregnancy, placenta previa, preterm birth, or low birth weight after a medication abortion.
+No. The abortion pill does not raise the risk of problems in future pregnancies.
+Studies found no added risk of miscarriage, ectopic pregnancy, placenta previa, preterm birth, or low birth weight after an abortion with pills.

-Your future pregnancies are not affected by having taken the abortion pill.
-When you are ready to become pregnant, your chances of a healthy pregnancy are the same as they would have been without the abortion.
+When you are ready to get pregnant, your chances of a healthy pregnancy are the same as they would have been without the abortion.

-If you have other health conditions that affect fertility, those exist independently of your abortion history.
-Your provider can help you understand any factors that may be relevant to your specific situation.
+If you have other health issues that affect fertility, those are separate from your abortion history.
+Your doctor can help you sort out what applies to you.

 How do I schedule an appointment?